St John the Baptist, White Ladies Aston

 St John the Baptist is a church in White Ladies Aston, Worcestershire, England.
 It has been designated as a Grade II* listed building by Historic England.

+History

 It is a building of Norman origin, dating from 1204 when Robert de Everay made a gift of two palfreys to the Bishop of Worcester.
 This action won Robert the right to present a candidate for the office of vicar to the parish of Aston Episcopi and it was understood he intended to build a stone church.
-Today the stone church stands with a wooden spire.
+Today, the stone church stands with a wooden spire.
 The doorway is Norman and the font is probably of the 13th century.